 Consequently another subject for the stamp collector has been created by Australia Post, which has issued a set of stamps to recognise the incredible feats of the artists dedicated to brightening up the often scruffy look of the silos.

 4,732 total views, 1 views today

-Then these stamps from Australia are for you!!
 Recently issued by Australia Post, they feature labels that were placed on fruit boxes from the 1920s until the 1970s.
 The attractive,colourful paper labels displayed information on the produce and its associated growers, shippers and exporters and were pasted onto the ends of wooden fruit cases as a means of identification and promotion.

 4,207 total views, 2 views today

 5,278 total views, 1 views today

-The 11th of November marks a special day in World history.
-It was at 11 a.m. on that day 96 years ago that an agreement came into force that officially ended the First World War.
 The agreement, which was signed in a railway carriage, was called the Armistice of Compiègne, after the location in France where leaders of the warring parties had gathered to put an end to the fighting that had caused so much death and devastation since the start of hostilities in 1914.

 5,865 total views, 3 views today